CheckoutFinland/psp-api/docs/README.md

 #### Response

-field | type | description
+Field | Type | Description
 ------|------|------------
 transactionId | string | Assigned transaction ID for the payment status | string | `new`, `ok`, `fail`, `pending`, or `delayed`. `new` is for transactions that have been created but nothing further has happened.
-Other statuses are desribed [above](#statuses). amount | integer | Total amount of the payment in currency's minor units, eg. for Euros use cents currency | alpha3 | Currency stamp | string | Merchant unique identifier for the order reference | string | Order reference
+Other statuses are desribed [above](#statuses). amount | integer | Total amount of the payment in currency's minor units, e.g. for Euros use cents currency | alpha3 | Currency stamp | string | Merchant unique identifier for the order reference | string | Order reference